 The drug supply chain starts with the pharmaceutical manufacturer.
 Drugs are then purchased by the

-THERE’S GOT TO BE A BETTER WAY!
+THERE IS A BETTER WAY!

 Generic drugs are ,for the most part, just as effective as brand name meds and much cheaper.
 Older drugs are often less expensive than their newer counterparts so always ask your doctor about cost and options.
 You can lower your cost with Manufacturer coupons found online.
 Also, retail stores have extensive lists of commonly prescribed drugs – mostly generic- that sell at discounted prices.
 A 30 day supply of metformin ( a common drug used to treat diabetes) can cost $4 for a 30 day supply, $10 for a 90 day supply.
 I often advise insured patients to compare copays with these retail drug lists as often times just buying without using the insurance plan saves money.